The Project (Australian TV program)

-The Project (previously The 7PM Project from 2009 to 2011) is an Australian news-current affairs and talk show television panel program, airing weeknights across Australia on Network 10, produced by Roving Enterprises.
-The show is hosted by Waleed Aly, Sarah Harris, Georgie Tunny, Hamish Macdonald, Sam Taunton and Michael Hing with rotating daily guest panellists.
+The Project (previously The 7PM Project from 2009 to 2011) is an Australian news, current affairs, and talk show television panel program which was broadcast by Network 10 in Australia, produced by Roving Enterprises.
+The show's final hosting lineup consisted of Waleed Aly, Sarah Harris, Georgie Tunny, Hamish Macdonald, Rove McManus, Sam Taunton and Susie Youssef with rotating daily panellists usually appearing once a week.